sp3nx0r/blog/content/posts/2018-08-25-practical-application-of-keylogger-for-ir/index.md

 ### Conclusion

 So that's about a wrap.
 Was a useful exercise for us, got me more familiar with keylogger options on the cheap, since we don't own a product that would do this for us.
-And I wasn't really in the mood to download an _insert nation-state here_ backdoored keylogger.
+And I wasn't really in the mood to download an _insert nation-state here_ backdoor'd keylogger.
 Anyway, hope this helped.
 Enjoy